Komposten/TetraColourSpace/README.md

 * [Komposten's Utilities](https://github.com/Komposten/Utilities)

 ### XML-file format
 The basic format is outlined below.
-More details can be found in XML_FORMAT.md.
+Point positions are given as `theta, phi, magnitude`.
+More details can be found in [XML_FORMAT.md](XML-FORMAT.md).
-Elements may appear in any order and number, and nothing is required.
 ```xml
 <?xml version="1.0"?>
 <data>